 Because most of the activities we recommend to do during your 3 days in Orlando itinerary are close to the city center we’re recommending the following hotel options along International Drive.

-This was you will spend less time driving around and more time enjoying all the great things to do in Orlando!
+This way you will spend less time driving around and more time enjoying your next family adventure in Orlando Florida!

 Budget Accommodation – Best Western Orlando Gateway Hotel